Summer is nowhere, so get ready for hours of fun with these traditional lawn games to play with both friends and family.

 Selection cards can be made with coloured paper and picked at random.

 There are many ball games that can be played in all sizes of the garden including badminton, rounders, volleyball, cricket, football and tennis.

 Not quite as painful as standard dodgeball, water balloon dodgeball can be fun for anyone and is a great way to cool down on those hot summer days.

 A few of the above ideas can be modified to glow in the dark, to give everyone that bit more of a challenge and make the game even more interesting.
 This can be done using glowsticks and glow in the dark paint.

 There are many more games for small or large groups to play, the list is endless!
 Some additional ideas to keep you going include:

 - Tug of War

-You can even have kite flying competitions or take an alternative twist on lawn darts and use styrofoam airplane gliders instead.
+You can even have kite-flying competitions or take an alternative twist on lawn darts and use styrofoam aeroplane gliders instead.